by Andrea M. Darcy

 It’s important to remind yourself that postpartum psychosis is an illness, and in no way a reflection on your ability to mother.
 Each parent has their own unique journey, and it’s important to find support to help you with yours.

 Reading this on behalf of a partner or loved one?

 Watching someone you love experience psychosis, or being their partner or carer, can be an at times overwhelming experience.
+Men can have postpartum depression, too.
 Do not overlook seeking support for yourself, too, in the form of counselling or a support group.

 Looking for talk therapy for psychosis?
 Or helping a loved one with postnatal psychosis, and could use some support yourself?
 We connect you with London-based psychosis specialists, as well as UK-wide registered therapists and online counsellors.